janaagaard75/janaagaard75.github.io/_posts/2020-02-23-vscode-as-git-editor.md

 ## Installing git on Windows

+The default editor can be configured in the installation wizard in Windows.
+Uncheck 'Only show new options' to ensure that this step is shown.

 {% include figure.html
   src="/images/set-default-git-editor-when-installing-on-windows.png"
   alt="Set default git editor when installing on Windows" caption="The default git editor can be set when installing on Windows.
-Click on Test Custom Editor to enable the Next button."
+Test the custom editor to enable the Next button."
 %}